ObsidianWitch/eduinfoy080a2/report/notes.md

     and vice-versa by using reflection
     * SQL
-        * we could use an ORM, and the idea of repositories to store custom queries if needed (e.g. Doctrine for PHP)
+        * we could use an ORM, and the idea of repositories to store custom queries if needed (e.g. Doctrine for PHP) <!-- TODO references -->
-        * or we could write our own simple querybuilder (to chain and easily reuse queries) and store queries in repositories
+            * SQL queries are written directly in Strings, a querybuilder and repositories would enable us to reuse part of queries, and compose them to create new queries
     * XML ->find a library similar to gson but for XML
     * Data.normalizeXML & Data.normalizeSql should already exist in libraries
     and should be handled at the db layer level, not in the data itself